raman325/upcoming-media-card/README.md

     entity: sensor.sonarr_upcoming_media
 ```

-If you're not updating using [tracker-card](https://github.com/custom-cards/tracker-card) and/or [custom-updater](https://github.com/custom-components/custom_updater) be sure that you are adding to a version number at the end of your lovelace resources when you update your cards, like so:
+Be sure that you are adding to a version number at the end of your lovelace resources when you update your cards, like so:

 ```
 resources: